dask/dask/docs/source/distributed-design.rst

 connections on creation.
 It stores these sockets for reuse later.
 To avoid having too many open file descriptors workers clear their cache of dealer sockets after they reach some predefined limit (100 by default).
-Workers discover each other through the scheduler.
+Workers discover each other only when told to do so by the scheduler (see ``collect/compute`` patterns above).

 Each client has a dealer socket to the scheduler.
-Clients do not talk to workers.
+Clients do not talk to workers or to each other.